 - Going Public (esp. senior faculty): Interest seminar and writing group for faculty interested in public engagement and venues, modeled on the national Op-Ed Project.
 Convener: John Conley, S.J., (Philosophy and Theology).
+More information to come.

 - Minding the University (all faculty, esp. senior faculty): Faculty reading group for books on contemporary higher education, to nurture intellectual leadership on campus.
 Convener: Doug Harris (Political Science).
+More information to come.

 - Environmental Studies Faculty Reading Group (all faculty): Reading group to nurture intellectual community, especially around the program in Environmental and Sustainability Studies.
 Open to any interested faculty member.
 Convener: Bernadette Roche (Biology).
 More information to come in January 2015.